uit-no/hpc.uit.no/README.md

 ### Favicon attribution

-The racks favicon is created by [Freepik - Flaticon](https://www.flaticon.com/free-icons).
+The racks favicon is created by [Freepik-Flaticon](https://www.flaticon.com/free-icons).